breatheco-de/content/src/content/lesson/everything-you-need-to-start-using-sqlalchemy.md

 ```
 ## Transactions

-A transaction is a sequence of operations (like INSERT, UPDATE, SELECT) made on your database this means that in order for a transaction to be completed a number of operations within a group must be successful.
+A transaction is a sequence of operations (like INSERT, UPDATE, SELECT) made on your database.
+In order for a transaction to be completed a number of operations within a group must be successful.
 If one operation fails, the whole transaction fails.

 Transactions have the following 4 standard properties(known as ACID properties):